Preprints

 Subjects: Forest Biology, Forest Management, Terrestrial and Aquatic Ecology

-Forest thinning treatments are often done with objectives to re-establish historical forest structure and increase the system’s resilience against future wildfires.
-But little is known about their long-term efficacy, and effects on understory plant composition.
-This is especially true in the Colorado Front Range (CFR).
-We used a before/after control/impact study design to assess the effects of [...]
+Forest restoration treatments in dry conifer forests of the western United States are often done with objectives to move current forest structure toward historical conditions and, in turn, increase the system’s resilience to future wildfires.
+But little is known about their effects on understory plant composition, particularly over the long-term.
+This is especially true in the Colorado Front [...]

 Non-native plant legacies: site-dependent effects on deadwood fungal community species and functions